the best facebook ads arehighly effective

-We break down the three phases to creating hyper-successful Facebook™ ads on their advertising platform.
+We break down the three phases to creating hyper-successful Facebook™ advertising campaigns.

-Each phase will introduce some fundamentals and include some more advanced tips to push your Facebook ads performance to the next level.
+Each phase will introduce some fundamentals and include some more advanced tips to push your advertising performance to the next level.

 Short Story: In 2007 YouTube launched the first ads on their platform.
 They even gave money to big brands to create ads to be shown on the YouTube to encourage future brands to follow suit.
 Much to the surprise of the advertisers – and the YouTube exec’s – the ads tanked.
 The viewers rejected the ads because they weren’t ‘native’ to the environment.
 Instead, they were the usual corporate style ads that get shown on mainstream TV which were jarring on the amateur video platform that is YouTube.

 YouTube discovered early on that TV style ads